pixl8/preside-ext-ip-geolocation-apis/README.md

 ## Authors

 The project is maintained by [The Pixl8 Group](https://www.pixl8.co.uk).
-The lead developer is [Dominic Watson](https://github.com/DominicWatson).
+The lead developers are [Niall O'Doherty](https://github.com/nodoherty) and [Dominic Watson](https://github.com/DominicWatson).

 ## Code of conduct